On the Dynamical Stability and Instability of Parker Problem: Proof of Theorem

 where the constant $C_\epsilon$ depends on $\epsilon$.
 So, one can use \eqref{infer201604061602} again to get

 Using \eqref{0103}$_1$ and \eqref{0103}$_3$, we have

 From the above three estimates we get \eqref{20160204nHK} immediately. $\Box$ \end{pf}

-We next use Propositions \ref{thm:0201201622}--\ref{pro:0401n20160203} to construct unstable solutions to the original perturbation problem.
+We next use Propositions \ref{thm:0201201622}--\ref{pro:0401n20160203} to construct unstable solutions to the original {Parker problem}.
 To this end, we first use Proposition \ref{thm:0201201622} to give a solution of the linearized perturbation equations \eqref{lincom} in the form:

 where

 Now, denote

 Then, $(\varrho^\mm{a}, v^{\mm{a}},N^{\mm{a}})$ solves the linearized perturbation equations \eqref{lincom} with initial data $\delta (\tilde{\varrho}_0,\tilde{v}_0,\tilde{N}_0) $, and satisfies